 Glacier National Park in Montana will certainly captivate you with its sights, sounds, and smells.
 It truly is a paradise for any outdoor enthusiast.
 Sparkling blue lakes and lush meadows will mesmerize you.
-Flowing waterfalls and colorful rocks will have you completely immersed in nature.
+It’s flowing waterfalls and colorful rocks will have you completely immersed in nature.
 Please enjoy this extraordinary experience and the allure of Glacier National Park and all its beauty.

 World’s First International Peace Park